 PERIOD OF ACTIVITY

 All funds must be used within one year of the award date.
 A six-month no-cost extension may be requested by submitting a summary of accomplishments as well as a plan and timeline for completion of the remaining activities.
+The Polson Institute Steering Committee will review all requests.

 Proposals should be submitted electronically to firstname.lastname@example.org.